matthewscharles/instrument-maker/documentation/manual/learning-pd-through-im.md

 Make sure you have the most recent version of this document from [instrumentmaker.org](instrumentmaker.org), and update the software regularly by pulling from GitHub.
 Since you're reading this, chances are you have one the Instrument Maker kits — you might also find this documentation useful: <https://github.com/matthewscharles/instrument-maker/blob/master/documentation/manual/imkits.md>

 If you have any issues with the software, including requests for clarity or additions to this documentation, please use the issues forum: <https://github.com/matthewscharles/instrument-maker/issues>.

+This manual is currently presented a raw MarkDown document.
+As a result, the images vary wildly in size and quality, as does the general layout.
+Please bear with this for now!
+[Experimental  documentation/help files](https://instrumentmaker.org/im-reference/) generated automatically from JSON is also in progress, but will take time to finish up.

 # Introduction